The-GLaDE-Lab/GatorAR/README.md

 2. Select iOS for platform

-3. Select Build and this should create a .xcodeproj build file
+3. Select Build and this should create a .xcodeproj file within the build directory

+Note: **A Mac device (or macOS Virtual machine) running Xcode is required to build for iOS in the next step.**

 4. Follow steps 1-3 in the following guide to get the .xcodeproj file running on your iPhone:

    https://learn.unity.com/tutorial/setting-up-the-development-environment-for-ar-applications

-Note: **Xcode running on a Mac device must be used in step 4**